alexellis/k3sup/README.md

 ### Blog posts & tweets

-Blogs posts, tutorials, and Tweets about k3sup are appreciated.
+Blogs posts, tutorials, and Tweets about k3sup (`#k3sup`) are appreciated.
 Please send a PR to the README.md file to add yours.

-### Say thanks
+### Say thanks ☕️ 👏

-Buy the author a coffee and show your support for `k3sup` through [GitHub Sponsors](https://github.com/users/alexellis/sponsorship).
+Show your support for `k3sup` through [GitHub Sponsors](https://github.com/users/alexellis/sponsorship) from 5USD.

 ### Contributing via GitHub